 There are about 9000 charging points in Spain and the network is not yet covered.
 Driving an electric car in Spain requires some advanced planning.

-Fuelling is generally cheapest at large supermarkets or at petrol stations in industrial areas.
+Fuelling is generally cheapest at larger supermarkets or petrol stations in industrial areas.
 Petrol stations along (toll) motorways are open day and night, or at least from 6 am to midnight.
 Along motorways and in big cities, petrol stations are usually open at least from 07:00-22:00.

 Tap water in Spain is chlorinated and is generally safe to drink.
 Mild gastrointestinal distress may occur.
 If you are sensitive to this, it is better to drink bottled water.
 This is on sale everywhere.